-- 3: Negative current is defined as current sourced by the pin. - 4: Refer to Table 1-4 for I/O pins buffer types.
+- 3: Negative current is defined as current sourced by the pin. - 4: Refer to Table 1-4 for I/O pins buffer types. - 5: VIH requirements are met when internal pull-ups are enabled.

 ^{2:} The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
 The specified levels represent normal operating conditions.
 Higher leakage current may be measured at different input voltages.